 Algomus

-Algomus – Algorithmic Musicology – is a research team in Digital Humanities.
-We focus on high-level analysis of music scores.
-We work on modeling, visualizing and generating music, for music theorists, musicians, music lovers, and everyone.
+Algomus – Algorithmic Musicology – is a research team in Digital Humanities, more precisely in Musical Information Retrieval (MIR).
+We focus on high-level modeling, analysis, and co-creative generation of music, for music theorists, musicians, music lovers, and everyone.
 We are located in the Hauts-de-France region.
 We belong to the CRIStAL computer science department of the Université de Lille and have strong links with the MIS computer science lab of the Université de Picardie Jules-Verne, in Amiens.
 We are also funded by the CPER MAUvE and by Sciences et Cultures du Visuel.
 We use the scientific computing service Mésocentre de Lille.

 Music co-intelligence and co-creativity

-Our research is in Musical Information Retrieval (MIR), more precisely in Computational Music Analysis.
-Collaborating with music theorists, we focus on symbolic scores of tonal music – such as in baroque, classical, romantic, jazz, pop and dance repertoires.
+Collaborating with music theorists, we study symbolic data – mainly music scores, but also tablatures, chord grids, other music data and metadata.
+We focus on tonal music – such as in baroque, classical, romantic, jazz, pop, and dance repertoires.

 Bach, Fugue no. 7

-We combine musicological knowledge and computer science methods in text algorithmics, data mining and machine learning, Black-box methods analyzing or producing music are not our main focus.
-We are rather interested in designing explainable algorithmic and AI methods, trying to model what makes music and providing people with tools to help them to understand and finally enjoy music.
+We combine musicological knowledge and computer science methods in text algorithmics, data mining, machine learning (ML) and artificial intelligence (AI).
+Black-box methods analyzing or producing music are not our main focus.
+We are rather interested in designing explainable algorithmic and ML/AI methods trying to model what makes music and providing people with tools to help them to understand, to play with, and finally to enjoy music.
+The team uses music structure as a “driving force” to model, analyze, and generate music, in the two following themes:

 Open methods, open data

-We publish our methods and our corpora in the Music Information Retrieval community.
+We publish our methods, our code, and our corpora in the Music Information Retrieval community.
 Most of our data is available under open-source licenses from http://gitlab.com/algomus.fr/algomus-data.
+Our corpora are also published on the Dezrann platform.

 Dezrann, a platform to share music analysis